All about my DIY electric scooter proof of concept using a furniture trolley as a test bed.

 Both motors are 24 volt DC rated at 200kw, with speeds of 2500 rpm and 2750 rpm.
 A tad fast, I thought, then realised it is no load speed.
 According to my research these electric motor are capable of speeds up to 15 kph for a person who weighs no more than 70kg.

 The fact is that I do weigh a bit more than that, so why not use two motors instead of just one?
-I could put one on each wheel, or run them in tandem.
+The fact is this design is a stand alone drive unit, and I could make two, so in theory, that would double the weight carrying ability.
 More on that later, perhaps.

-My first attempt at making a scooter ended in disaster, so the project was shelved for the time being.
+My first attempt at making a scooter did not work well enough, so the project was shelved for a while.

 A few months later, looking for a new project, I realised that I actually do have all the ingredients necessary to make a scooter.